This classic Veggie Pizza recipe is loaded with colorful roasted vegetables. Vegetarian pizza night just got an upgrade!

 - Eggplant: We’ll briefly pre-roast the eggplant to get it nice and tender.
 You could also grill it if you have the BBQ going!

 - Zucchini: As with the eggplant, we’ll quickly cook this in advance to tenderize it and remove the excess water.
-You can use zucchini or yellow summer squash here.
+You can use zucchini or yellow summer squash here (both are equally nutritious and delicious!).

 - Bell pepper: Red and yellow bell peppers add color and crunch to this rainbow veggie pizza.